Meet the FOTAS Board of Directors

 Peggy jointed FOTAS in 1999, originally helping with shot clinics and Puss ’n Boots Costume Ball and Auction.
 She joined the Board in 2003, shortly before she retired from a 36-year career in California Community Colleges, where she served as a faculty member, Vice President of Instruction and Superintendent/President.
 In 2004 she became the FOTAS Board President, and has served in that capacity off and on since then.
 She was delighted to retire from that position and move into the Secretary position in January 2017.

 Peggy shares her life with her partner and a German Shepherd/Huskie rescue dog named Jasmine from the Shelter.
 Since the death of Pilot, a six breed rescue dog from the Shelter, they are on the search for a companion for Jasmine.
-In addition there are two Great Pyrenees (Ioreck and Nestor) who are guardians to the 38 dairy goat herd.
-Three cats from the Shelter, Elma, Tara and Petra round out the animal companions.
+In addition there are four Great Pyrenees, Ioreck, Gypsy, Sophie and Sadie (who were adopted from the shelter), who are guardians to the 38 dairy goat herd.
+Three cats from the Shelter, Elmo, Tara and Petra round out the animal companions.

 Peggy enjoys working with dogs, and spends time working on dog washes, Puss ‘n Boots and Paws to Celebrate as well as other events to raise money for FOTAS.